Aggebitter/TIG-PuLzEr/README.md

 This is for welding very thin titanium sheets or other thin metals

  *  Usage:
-The right nobb is multi function.
-Function select, Pulse time and Help The left nobb sets the puls length for the arc
+The right knob is multi function.
+Function select, Pulse time and Help The left knob sets the puls length for the arc
 The Trigger activate the function

- *  Right nobb:
+ *  Right knob:

 -Function select-
 The left range sets the TIG PuLzEr in semi automatic mode called "TRIGGER"